rand00/mirage_hands-on/README.md

 You will find further specific instructions inside the unikernels directories.

 ## Setup
-* Opam (package manager) + Mirage library installation instructions can be found at https://mirage.io/wiki/install
+* OCaml, Opam (package manager) and the MirageOS library installation instructions can be found at https://mirage.io/wiki/install

 ## Common Mirage unikernel development workflow